syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Model-Window-Popup.md

 # Modal Window Pop-up

-You can use the pop-up layout as model window by using the built-in Close icon and [SfPopupLayout.StaysOpen](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~StaysOpen.html) property prevents interaction with your application until you close the window.
+You can use the pop-up layout as modal window by using the built-in Close icon and [SfPopupLayout.StaysOpen](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~StaysOpen.html) property prevents interaction with your application until you close the window.

 `Modal`: Modal window will load under the parent window surrounded by the overlay which prevents you to click anywhere else on the screen apart from the content of the modal.